diegoparrilla/slate/source/index.html.md

-## Delete an IP address if it is in the private QUARANTINE-IP backlist
+## Delete an IP address if it is in the private QUARANTINE-IP blacklist

 ```shell
 $ curl -i -H "X-Auth-Token: UUID" -X DELETE "https://api.apility.net/quarantine/ip/<IP>"